jrharrilynn/jrharrilynn/README.md

 ### Hi there 👋

-**jrharrilynn/jrharrilynn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on: getting my B.S in Computer Science from the University of Kentuky
+##My name is Jason, I am a student at the University of Kentucky in the Computer Science program.
+I am fluent in C++, Java, C, and a little bit of python

-- 🌱 I’m currently learning: learning swift and IOS development
-- 📫 How to reach me: Email: jrha279@uky.edu
+🌱 I’m currently learning: learning swift and IOS development 📫 How to reach me: Email: jrha279@uky.edu
-- 😄 Pronouns: He/Him
+😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a dual Sport athlete, im a competing powerlifter and a Bowler!
+⚡ Fun fact: I am a dual Sport athlete, im a competing powerlifter and a Bowler!